 Description of Programs

 The U.S. Congress has passed legislation that includes provisions to extend the federal unemployment insurance programs created under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-At this time, we are reviewing the legislation and working to implement changes as quickly as possible.
 For more details, click here.

 Further updates on FPUC can be found on this page and through direct communication to claimants.

 What to know about original FPUC (April 4 - July 25)

 - Claimants will receive state and federal benefits for the week ending July 25 no later than the week ending August 1 (this will likely include the $600 benefit)

 - Claimants will continue to receive state benefits, but must continue to file their weekly claim